RobertsLab/sams-notebook/_posts/2022/2022-07-05-Daily-Bits---July-2022.md

   - Daily Bits
 ---

+20220719

+- Assisted Dorothy with prep for big RNA extraction from mussel gills.
+Homogenized 10 control and 10 heat treated gill samples in 1mL RNAzol RT and stored @ -80C.
+Extraction to happen next Tuesday.

+---

+20220718

+- Ran some more tests of the `epidiverse/wgbs` and `epidiverse/snp` pipelines to compare the Oly trimmed and untrimmed FastQs as inputs.

+---

+20220717

+- Ran some more tests of the `epidiverse/wgbs` and `epidiverse/snp` pipelines to compare the Oly trimmed and untrimmed FastQs as inputs.

+---

+20220716

+- Ran some more tests of the `epidiverse/wgbs` and `epidiverse/snp` pipelines to compare the Oly trimmed and untrimmed FastQs as inputs.

+---

 20220715

 - Managed to resolve the [`epidiverse/wgbs` test issue I encountered yesterday](https://github.com/EpiDiverse/wgbs/issues/9).
 See the link for details (involves binding local directory to Singularity container).